 What advice do you have for couples traveling together while simultaneously running a business?

 Try not to think about your business when you’re doing fun things.
 Sometimes it’s hard, but it’s important to disconnect.
 Travel is a full-time job and so is running a business, so you have to work it out and make time for both things.
-And don’t forget to take breaks for sexy time too! 😉
+And don’t forget to take breaks for lovemaking too! 😉

 Who or what has been your most influential inspiration to live your lives on the road?